hexters/react-native-bluetooth-escpos-printer/README.md

      * height
       the height of the barcode.
      * readable
-      the hunman readable factor, 0-not readable, 1-readable.
+      the human readable factor, 0-not readable, 1-readable.
      * rotation
       rotation, the same as text.
      * code